What are the 7 main principles of GDPR?

 Principle 3 – Data minimisation

 A data controller should consider the minimum data needed to meet the purpose of the organisation.
 This amount should then be the maximum held by data processors under the data protection directive.
-Data, whether this is through automated decision-making or on a case-by-case basis, must be adequate, relevant and limited.
-There are no specific definitions issued by the supervisory authority regarding these as it’s dependent on the reason for collecting the data in the first place.
+Data, whether this is through automated decision-making or on a case-by-case basis, must be adequate, relevant, and limited.
+There are no specific definitions issued by the supervisory authority regarding these, as they depend on the original purpose of data collection.

 This third principle is in place to ensure compliance in treating EU citizens as individuals and to monitor compliance.
 If some of the detail collected is only needed for a small set of individuals, then it is inappropriate to gather it from all data subjects.
 Additionally, there cannot be a culture of collecting data on the basis that it may be useful at a future date.
 If, however, there is an identified requirement for the data in the future, then the GDPR allows for it to be collected in advance.